Michigan Stadium, MichiganHidden Gems & Scenic Wonders

 Top Things to Do

-Whether you're visiting for a game or exploring during the off-season, there are plenty of things to do at Michigan Stadium and in the vibrant city of Ann Arbor.
+Beyond the roar of game day, there are plenty of things to do at Michigan Stadium and in the vibrant city of Ann Arbor.
+Our team believes a visit here offers more than just football; it's an immersive experience.

 Best Time to Visit